Poland | Krakow

-I didn’t go to Krakow to see Ralfi – not specifically – but I was glad to meet him outside the airport; glad I’d booked an extra day at the beginning of my trip to spend time with the Polish engineer, the friend I’d been tutoring in English for almost two years.
-A tall, handsome family-man in his 40s, Ralfi was the kind of man I’d always enjoyed; someone with energy a little beyond himself, a streak of naughtiness and a heap of curiosity.
+I didn’t go to Krakow to see Ralfi – not specifically – but I was glad to meet him outside the airport, glad I’d booked an extra day at the beginning of my trip to spend time with the Polish engineer, the friend I’d been tutoring in English for almost two years.
+A tall, handsome family-man in his 40s, Ralfi is the kind of man I’ve always enjoyed: someone with energy a little beyond himself, a streak of naughtiness and a heap of curiosity.
 His capacity for wonder in our lessons has always made me smile.
 Some students, you teach them a grammar rule and they nod and say ‘okay’.
 Others, they open their eyes and mouths wide and say ‘wow’.
-Moments like that make me smile somewhere deep inside.
+Moments like that are the reason I do what I do.

 Continue reading